American Indian Education Oversight Committee

 - Presentation and discussion on the use of Native American mascots in California public schools.

-- The Mascot Project Web site is one source of information regarding the mascot issue.
+- Mascot Project is one source of information regarding the mascot issue.

 - The background on the Del Norte mascot issue was provided and how that has led to an effort to enact a statewide ban similar to Oregon and Wisconsin.